bonomani/devmon/docs/TEMPLATES.md

 ### MATCH transform
 This transform allow the `targetOID` to have :
 1. For index: An incremental index, starting from 1
-2. For value: The index of the matched `sourceOID` value
+2. For value: The index of the matched `source OID` value

 This transform addresses an issue found in MIBs that mix different data types in just two columns.
 It either separates these mixed tables into distinct ones